Key distribution issues in emerging markets

 3rd Party Logistics –Where do the 3PLs operate in the country?
 3PLs often cover the major roads well.
 However, in emerging markets they normally have a limited footprint in rural areas.

 Selection criteria – What are the key components of a successful distribution partnership?
 Many distributors fail because critical components of the selection criteria are overlooked.
-The selection criteria will likely include important components such as capital, infrastructure, warehousing, transportation and required organizational structure.
+The selection criteria will likely include important components such as capital, infrastructure, warehousing, transportation and required organisational structure.

 Account development – How should account development be managed?
 This a critical component of any distributor operation.
 Not all accounts are equal.
 In most cases, companies need to prioritize and focus their attention on high value or strategic customers.
 Companies also need to determine how they will split the account development activities between the company and the distributor.